 Members are familiar with specialist developments in civil procedure, such as the Shorter and Faster Trials Scheme, the Financial List, and the Disclosure Pilot.

 We are well regarded for our conduct of hearings, with members regularly instructed in the largest and most complex cases proceeding in the Commercial Court, the Court of Appeal, and the UK Supreme Court and the Privy Council.
 The advocacy of our counsel is recognised for its force and quality.
-We are also equally sort after for our work in regional courts, for work in smaller disputes, where flexible fees can be agreed by our helpful and proactive clerking team.
+We are also equally sought after for our work in regional courts and for work in smaller disputes, where flexible fees can be agreed by our helpful and proactive clerking team.

 Chambers can supply individual counsel, or teams of barristers, including senior and junior counsel, to both claimants and defendants in any litigation, including third parties.

 7KBW is regularly recognised as a leading commercial litigation set.
 We have won numerous industry awards, including various Chambers UK Bar and Legal 500 Awards.
 Our juniors have also been recognised as potential ‘Stars at the Bar’ by the trade press.